-- Complaints of Internet misuse will be dealt with by a senior member of staff. - Any complaint about staff misuse must be referred to one of the Headteachers. - Complaints of a child protection nature shall be dealt with in accordance with school child protection procedures. - Pupils and parents will be informed of the complaints procedure. - Discussions will be held with the community police officer to establish procedures for handling potentially illegal issues.
+- Complaints of Internet misuse will be dealt with in line with our Positive Behaviour and Complaints Prcedures. - Any complaint about staff misuse must be referred to one of the Headteachers. - Complaints of a child protection nature shall be dealt with in accordance with school child protection procedures. - Pupils and parents can access the Complaints Policy on the school website. - Discussions will be held with the community police officer to establish procedures for handling potentially illegal issues.